godatadriven/build-your-own-search-engine/README.md

 ```
 ### Step 2: Create your documents file
 We want our search index to help us find relevant documents.
-For this demo, we are going to index information about hotels, but this can be any type of information.
+For this tutorial, we are going to index information about hotels, but this can be any type of information.
 ```
 # hotel_documents.json
 [